Gee-Hive/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 | 5-local_variables |  lists all local variables and environment variables, and functions |
 | 6-create_local_variable | creates a new local variable |
 | 7-create_global_variable | creates a new global variable |
 | 8-true_knowledge | prints the result of the addition of 128 with the value stored in the environment variable
+| 9-divide_and_rule | prints the result of an arithmetic (/) of two environment variable